Relativistic unitary coupled cluster method for ground-state molecular properties: Theoretical framework

 and $\hat{V}$ is the so-called fluctuation potential,

-Here, the indices \textit{p}, \textit{q}, \textit{r}, \textit{s} represent positive-energy four-component spinors within the framework of the no-pair approximation \cite{PhysRevA.22.348}.
-To account for the effects of electron correlation, we employ the UCC ansatz on top of the DHF reference $(\ket{\Phi_0})$.
+Here, the indices \textit{p}, \textit{q}, \textit{r}, and \textit{s} represent positive-energy four-component spinors within the framework of the no-pair approximation \cite{PhysRevA.22.348}.
+To account for electron-correlation effects, we employ the UCC ansatz on top of the DHF reference state $(\ket{\Phi_0})$.
 In the UCC method, the ground-state wave function $\ket{\Psi_{0}}$ is expressed as